We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for after-sun relief: Burt’s Bees Aloe & Coconut Oil After Sun Soother

 This article discusses coconut oil in more detail and the factors a person can consider when choosing products containing this oil.
-It also lists some frequently asked questions.
+It also lists some frequently asked questions about coconut oil for the face.

 Coconut oil is high in saturated fats.
 It does not contain cholesterol or fiber, but it has traces of plant sterols, minerals, and vitamins.
 It typically has a firm texture at room temperature, but it can also soften or melt if a person heats it.